darlingtonmaposa/Cloud-hosted-static-website/README.md

         - Send emails with Amazon SES.

    - **Numpy ARN:**
         - AWS Lambda runs Python on a Linux operating system.
-This means if we want to use popular libraries such as Numpy in your lambda function, we need to configure our Linux environment accordingly.
+This means if we want to use popular libraries such as Numpy in our lambda function, we need to configure our Linux environment accordingly.
 We can do this by adding layers to our lambda function.
-In the case of Numpy, you will be adding the relevant layer to our Linux environment.
+In the case of Numpy, we will be adding the relevant layer to our Linux environment.

    - **The AWS API Gateway trigger** configures a publicly accessible HTTP API which listens for POST requests from the webpage.
 When a request is received, its content is parsed and used to invoke the connected lambda function.